zipsan/centos7-security/Readme.md

 By default, crond running background update your security repository at 0:00AM every day.

-If you want to change this schedule, you should rewrite `crontab` and run `docker-compose up --force-recreate --build`.
+If you want to change this schedule, you should rewrite `crontab` file and run `docker-compose up --force-recreate --build`.

 # Configure & Use